-What Is Assumption of Risk?
+What is Assumption of Risk?

-- Voluntarily took on that danger (assumed the risk) in participating in the activity.
+- Voluntarily took on that danger (assumed the risk) in participating in the activity

 Other Examples of Assumption of Risk

 A classic example of the assumption of risk doctrine is attending a baseball game.
 It's understood that when you go to a baseball game, there's a risk that a ball may be hit into the stands.
-Courts have held that patrons of baseball games assume the risk of being hit by a baseball when choosing to participate in the activity.
+Courts have held that patrons of baseball games assume the risk of being hit by a baseball when choosing to take part in the activity.

 A plaintiff participating in a dangerous activity or choosing to ignore posted warning signs can be deemed to have assumed the risks inherent in the activity.

 Exceptions to the Rule

-For example, a plaintiff who goes rock climbing assumes a risk of falling.
-However, if a plaintiff is standing at the base of a rock climbing mountain and is run over by a car that veered off the road, that is not a foreseeable sort of injury based on the activity, and the assumption of risk doctrine would not likely be a valid defense.
+For example, a plaintiff who goes rock climbing assumes a risk of falling, but if a plaintiff is standing at the base of a rock climbing mountain and is run over by a car that veered off the road, that is not a foreseeable sort of injury based on the activity.
+The assumption of risk doctrine would not likely be a valid defense.